nekrut/BMMB554/hugo/content/posts/topic9.md

 +++
-draft = true
+#draft = true
-tags = [
+tags = ["varimat calling","ngs"]
-]
-categories = [
-]
-featureimage = "img/topic9_cover.png"
 menu = ""
-date = "2017-02-13T10:11:10-04:00"
+date = "2018-02-17"
-title = "9.
-Non-diploid variant calling"
-description = "**Topic 9** | Finding variants in mixed samples"
+title = "Variant calling: Pooled and Haploid systems"
 +++

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sCHc3GuQ57w?rel=0&amp;showinfo=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The majority of life on Earth is non-diploid and represented by prokaryotes, viruses and their derivatives such as our own mitochondria or plant's chloroplasts.
 In non-diploid systems allele frequencies can range anywhere between 0 and 100% and there could be multiple (not just two) alleles per locus.
 The main challenge associated with non-diploid variant calling is the difficulty in distinguishing between sequencing noise (abundant in all NGS platforms) and true low frequency variants.

 Some of the early attempts to do this well have been accomplished on human mitochondrial DNA although the same approaches will work equally good on viral and bacterial genomes:

 * 2014 | [Maternal age effect and severe germ-line bottleneck in the inheritance of human mitochondrial DNA](http://www.pnas.org/content/111/43/15474.abstract)
 * 2015 | [Extensive tissue-related and allele-related mtDNA heteroplasmy suggests positive selection for somatic mutations](http://www.pnas.org/content/112/8/2491.abstract).